On the Double Copy for Spinning Matter: Two matter lines from the BCJ construction

 \subsubsection{Case \texorpdfstring{$s_{a}=0+1$}{s10} and \texorpdfstring{$s_{b}=0+0$}{s00}}

 Now we can add spin to one of the massive lines.
 In the gravitational theory, particle $a$ has spin $1$, whereas particle $b$ remains spinless.
 The gravitational amplitude $(\ref{eq:BCJ gravity})$ for this case can be computed from the double copy of the scalar numerators $(\ref{numM4scalar})$ and the numerator $n^{(1,0)}$.
-The later corresponds to the gluon exchange between a scalar and a spin $1$ particles, and takes the simple form
+The later corresponds to the gluon exchange between a scalar and a spin-$1$ particle, using the interactions from \eqref{scalarqcd} and \eqref{qcdW-boson}.
+It takes the simple form

-where $\varepsilon_{1(2)}$ is the polarization vector for the incoming (outgoing) spining particle.\\ An analogous decomposition to \eqref{decomposition m5 scalar} of the gravitational amplitude allows us to identify the contact interaction needed in the Lagrangian to match the double copy result.
-The gravitational Lagrangian in the Einstein frame is given by
+where $\varepsilon_{1(2)}$ is the polarization vector for the incoming (outgoing) spining particle.
+This is precisely the full numerator used in e.g. \cite{Holstein:2008sw}.
+However, we warn the reader that it arises from a single matter line truncation of Yang-Mills theory \eqref{qcdW-boson} and hence should be regarded only as a thoroughfare to the classical limit, as discussed below eq. \eqref{eq:ndiag}.\\ The simplicity of the construction enables us to readily write down a Lagrangian for the double copy.
+More precisely, an analogous decomposition to \eqref{decomposition m5 scalar} of the gravitational amplitude allows us to identify the contact interaction.
+The gravitational Lagrangian in the Einstein frame is simply given by

+where $A_\mu $ corresponds to the massive spin-1 field and $\varphi$ is the massive scalar field.
 Again, we will find that the covariantization of the contact term will be confirmed by the respective $M_5$ and we conjecture the same for higher multiplicity.
-Indeed, we have already found the term $A_{a}^{\mu}\partial_{\mu}\varphi_{b}\,A_{a}^{\nu}\partial_{\nu}\varphi_{b}$ previously!
-It was obtained by us in \cite{Bautista:2019tdr} and was responsible for quantum contributions to the quadrupole arising in our classical double copy.
+Indeed, we have already found the term $A^{\mu}\partial_{\mu}\varphi\,A^{\nu}\partial_{\nu}\varphi$ previously!
+We obtained it in \cite{Bautista:2019tdr} and identified it as certain quantum contributions to the quadrupole arising in our classical double copy.